 Leasehold Advisory Service (LEASE) Case Summaries

-This is a joint-working project with the Leasehold Advisory Service, LEASE, where students summarise cases from the Residential Property Tribunal which are then made available to the public on the LEASE website.
+This is a joint-working project with the Leasehold Advisory Service, LEASE, where you will summarise cases from the Residential Property Tribunal which are then made available to the public on the LEASE website.

 Criminal Appeals Project

-Through the Criminal Appeals Project, our students work under a barrister’s or solicitor’s supervision investigating cases of convicted persons who maintain innocence but have exhausted the initial appeals process.
-Our students seek evidence that will assist them in making applications for such cases to be reviewed by the Criminal Cases Review Commission, for referral back to the Court of Appeal.
+In this project, you will work under a barrister’s or solicitor’s supervision investigating cases of convicted persons who maintain innocence but have exhausted the initial appeals process.
+You will seek evidence that will assist them in making applications for such cases to be reviewed by the Criminal Cases Review Commission, for referral back to the Court of Appeal.